slepc/slepc/doc/source/documentation/manual/eps.md

 {#sec:epsviewers}
 ### Viewing the Solution

-The computed solution (eigenvalues and eigenvectors) can be viewed in different ways, exploiting the flexibility of `PetscViewer`s.
+The computed solution (eigenvalues and eigenvectors) can be viewed in different ways, exploiting the flexibility of {external:doc}`PetscViewer`s.
 The API functions for this are `EPSValuesView` and `EPSVectorsView`.
 We next illustrate their usage via the command line.

 The command-line option `-eps_view_values` shows the computed eigenvalues on the standard output at the end of `EPSSolve`.
-It admits an argument to specify `PetscViewer` options, for instance the following will create a Matlab command file `myeigenvalues.m` to load the eigenvalues in Matlab:
+It admits an argument to specify {external:doc}`PetscViewer` options, for instance the following will create a Matlab command file `myeigenvalues.m` to load the eigenvalues in Matlab:

 ```{code} console
 $ ./ex1 -n 120 -eps_nev 8 -eps_view_values :myeigenvalues.m:ascii_matlab